Qatar University: History

 The institution was established as the College of Education by a decree from the Emir of Qatar in 1973.
-The college began with a total of 150 students (93 women and 57 men) and was later expanded to become the University of Qatar in 1977 with four new colleges : Education, Humanities & Social Sciences, Sharia & Law & Islamic Studies, and Science.
+The college began with a total of 150 students (93 women and 57 men) and was later expanded to become the University of Qatar in 1977 with four new colleges: Education, Humanities & Social Sciences, Sharia & Law & Islamic Studies, and Science.

 Three years later, the College of Engineering was established.
 By then, the number of enrolled students was 2,600.
 This was followed by the establishment of the College of Business & Economics in 1985.
-The new colleges prompted a large expansion of the university campus, which was overseen by Aga Khan Award for Architecture recipient Kamal El Kafrawi.
+The new colleges prompted a large expansion of the university campus, which was overseen Kamal El Kafrawi.
 By Fall Semester 2005 / 2006, the number of registrants for study at Qatar University had reached 7660 male and female students, equaling almost 1/6 of the eligible Qatari population.

 As of 2011, there are seven colleges: College of Education, College of Arts and Sciences, College of Shariah and Islamic Studies, College of Engineering, College of Law, College of Business & Economics, and College of Pharmacy.
 The new College of Pharmacy was established in 2006, with its first intake of BSc (Pharm) students in 2007.

 Between 2003 and 2015, the president of the university was Sheikha Abdulla Al-Misnad.
 She left in 2015.
 Her replacement was Hassan Rashid Al-Derham, who currently holds the position, and is the university's sixth president.
 Al-Derham received his doctoral degree from the University of South Wales (United Kingdom).

 In December 2015, the university awarded its first-ever honorary doctorate degree to Turkish president Recep Tayyip Erdoğan.

 In 2019, the College of Dental Medicine was founded, which is the tenth college for Qatar University.
 The college has a competitive 25 seats in its first class and is a six-year program leading to a Doctor of Dental Medicine.